 End User representatives

 Cultural diversity in the emergency management sector encompasses gender, race, disability and cultural diversity.
 Currently, there are low rates of participation for women and participants from diverse cultural backgrounds in many areas of emergency management.
-This has ramifications for the capacity of the emergency services to modernise and build human service capability.
-The 2011 National Strategy for Disaster Resilience rightly identifies the importance of culturally and linguistically diverse variables, the need for disaster services to understand the needs of such communities, and the critical importance of community consultation and partnerships.
+This has ramifications for the capacity of the emergency services to modernise and build future service capability in the face of considerable change and the need to build resilience to this.
+The 2011 National Strategy for Disaster Resilience identifies the importance of culturally and linguistically diverse variables, the need for disaster services to understand the needs of such communities, and the critical importance of community consultation and partnerships.
+However there is currently little understanding of community based barriers to inclusion in the Emergency Management Sector or how the effectiveness of diversity and inclusion activities should be measured to support effective management and practice.

 |18 Apr 2017||Diversity: Building Strength and Capability||569.1 KB (569.1 KB)||communities, multi-hazard, resilience|